mleku/realy/README.md

 explain what state the commit is at.
 In general, the most stable versions are new minor tags, eg v1.2.0 or v1.23.0, and minor patch versions may not be stable and occasionally may not compile (not very often).

+The actual executable things are found in the [cmd](cmd/) directory.
+Currently there is 4 things you can find in there:

+- birb - a pure Go GUI for working with NIP-79 (provisional) Nostr Relay Chat protocol built using [gio](https://gioui.org) that will eventually work on all platforms, linux X/Wayland, Windows, Mac, iOS, Android and WASM browser module
+- lerproxy - a very simple to configure reverse proxy that provides SSL/TLS via LetsEncrypt or optionally with your own certificates, as well as NIP-05 DNS verification and Go vanity imports
+- realy - a nostr relay with a number of unique features, built from forks of the go-nostr library and relayer relay
+- vainstr - a vanity key miner to generate bech32 encoded nostr public keys with a chosen text beginning, end or anywhere

 ## Repository Policy

 In general, the main `dev` branch will build, but occasionally may not.
 It is where new commits are added once they are